Using breath analysis to differentiate interstitial lung diseases

 Interstitial lung diseases (ILD) are a group of similar chronic lung conditions resulting from varying degrees of lung inflammation, leading to fibrosis – the most serious of which is idiopathic pulmonary fibrosis (IPF).
 These lung diseases are not particularly common (less than 20 cases per 100,000) however, they are severe and have strong associations with both morbidity and mortality – ‘if classified as a malignancy, IPF would rank as the eighth most prevalent cancer worldwide’.
 Diagnosis is difficult, it can take a few years and is often only assigned through the exclusion of other diseases, rather than a definitive test result.
 Even once ILD is diagnosed, treatment is still not straightforward.

 Unfortunately, while anti-inflammatory and immunosuppressive drugs are appropriate treatments for many less advanced forms of ILD, they are harmful for subjects with IPF, due to differences in their underlying pathogenic processes.
-Symptoms for all kinds of ILD are typically similar, and differential diagnosis requires an invasive lung biopsy – a burdensome procedure for subjects already living with lung damage.
+Symptoms for all kinds of ILD are typically similar, and differential diagnosis is tricky, normally relying on a balance of data from clinical insight, imaging, bloodwork and alveolar lavage tests, and involving multidisciplinary professionals.
+Achieving a definitive diagnosis would be possible with an invasive lung biopsy – however, this is often not possible and would be a last resort for subjects already living with lung damage.
 Developing new, non-invasive and accurate diagnostic tests capable of differentiating conditions within the ILD family is of critical importance for earlier intervention and better treatment selection.

 For this reason, Plantier et al. set out to try and identify volatile organic compounds (VOCs) in exhaled breath that might be able to non-invasively discriminate IPF and other forms of ILD.
 They also wanted to examine whether any of the VOCs identified could also be associated with disease severity.